Arc Flash Definition: Electric Arc - Noun

 Short circuits and arc faults are extremely dangerous and potentially fatal to personnel.
 The product of arc fault current and voltage concentrated in one place, results in enormous energy released in several forms.

 Arc Flash generates large amounts of heat that can severely burn human skin and set clothing on fire.
 Temperatures at the arc can reach four times the temperature of the sun's surface.
 The high Arc Flash temperature vaporises the conductors in an explosive change in state from solid to vapour.
 Copper vapour expands to 67,000 times the volume of solid Copper.

 Arc Flash Protective Clothing

-Conductive vapours help sustain the arc and the duration of the arc flash is primarily determined by the time it takes for over current protective devices to open the circuit.
+Conductive vapours help sustain the arc, and the duration of the Arc Flash is primarily determined by the time it takes for over current protective devices to open the circuit.

 The arcing faults also produce large shock waves that can blow personnel off their feet.
-The other exposure risks to arcing faults or arc flashes include flying debris, severe sound waves, shock hazard due to touching energized conductors etc.
+The other exposure risks to arcing faults or Arc Flashes include flying debris, severe sound waves, shock hazard due to touching energized conductors etc.